 The Counselling & Wellbeing Centre can offer support on a range of issues, for example: adjusting to university life, anxiety, depression, stress etc...
 The Centre also runs Shelfhelp, a collaborative project with the Library, where you can find books, advice, and personal stories that you may find helpful.
-For further information, visit RGyoU or contact the centre via e-mail, phone, and to book and cancel appointments log on to Ask RGU.
+Contact via e-mail or phone, and to book and cancel appointments log on to Ask RGU.

 The Library is a place for quiet, individual study.
 It has four floors of books and journals, open access computers, Wi-Fi, printers, photocopiers, scanners, and two bookable project rooms.
-For collaborative study space, there's the Georgina Scott Sutherland Learning Centre, located in ABS, which has space for group work, an open access IT lab, computers, Wi-Fi, printers, photocopiers and scanners.
-The Library has a range of bookable student spaces including project pods, project rooms and a seminar space, and provides online reading lists for many modules alongside guides for referencing via the web pages and Campus Moodle.
-They also offer online tutorials, classes, drop-in sessions, specialist services for distance learners and students with disabilities.
+The Library provides online reading lists for many modules alongside guides for referencing, and they also offer online tutorials, classes, drop-in sessions, and specialist services for distance learners and students with disabilities.
 The Library also runs Shelfhelp, a collaborative project with the wellbeing centre, where you can find books, advice, and personal stories that you may find helpful.
-The Library is open every day and it operates 24/7 during the run up to the exams in December and April/May.
 Contact via e-mail or phone.